skip to main

 How potential alternatives are studied and chosen

-After a project is funded, it undergoes environmental studies to look at the community and environmental resources in the proposed project areas and examine any potential impacts.
+After a project is funded, the project undergoes environmental studies to look at the community and environmental resources in the proposed project areas and examine any potential impacts.
 The design and traffic engineering studies are also prepared in this phase to analyze proposed alternatives.
 The alternatives are studied to see if they safely, efficiently and economically meet the transportation needs in the project area while causing minimal impact to community resources such as homes, churches, historical sites and wetlands.

 NCDOT will inform the public about the proposed project and uses feedback from the public, and public agencies, to determine where and how proposed projects should be built.